-Ideally located between these two French schools, Hampstead offers a chic and vibrant quality of life along the two beautiful parks of Hampstead Heath and Regents Park.
+Ideally located, Hampstead offers a chic and vibrant quality of life along the two beautiful parks of Hampstead Heath and Regents Park.

 Families will appreciate the Edwardian houses, larger than in West London, with real gardens!
 The nature lovers will walk in the Heath in the middle of the forest, in the high grass and around the ponds!